xxki99/Forum_Django-React/README.md

 # Forum
- Forum made by Python Django REST Framework & React
+ Forum made with Python Django REST Framework & React

 ## Installation
  1. Create a new python virtual environment, active the new virtual environment and install dependencies for backend